shaabhishek/shaabhishek.github.io/_pages/about.md

 ---
 I am a fifth year Ph.D. student in the [Data to Actionable Knowledge (DtAK) lab](https://dtak.github.io/) at Harvard University, where I am advised by Finale Doshi-Velez.

 My research focuses on reinforcement learning (RL) and representation learning for decision-making.
-I create models that are not only predictive but also align with human decision-making criteria, such as interpretability and safety.
+I create models that are not only predictive but also align with important properties, such as interpretability and safety.

 I have collaborated with hospitals (Massachusetts General Hospital, Brigham and Women's Hospital) and the Singapore government (Temasek Laboratories) on applying machine learning to healthcare challenges.
 During my internship at Google, I worked on developing interpretable foundational models for waveform data.
 My PhD projects include creating interpretable and safe batch RL methods to improve clinician decisions.
 I have also applied my work to depression subtype discovery and disease progression modeling.